channels-frontend/django_redux/README.rst

 Django Redux
 =============================

-Minimalistic example app that uses Django Channels to dispatch and responds to React/Redux actions.
+Facilities to bridge the gap between Django and Redux.

 Quickstart
 ----------